golanlevin/ExperimentalCapture/docs/overcranking.md

   * High-speed recordings of people on subway platforms.
   * [Stainless - Shinjuku](https://vimeo.com/77489382)
   * [Stainless, 42 Street](https://vimeo.com/83664407)
+1. Luke DuBois, [Vertical Music](https://vimeo.com/41507465) (2012).
+A chamber piece written for 12 players, lasting 4 1/2 minutes.
+Each musician was filmed individually in several takes using a high-speed (300fps) camera and an extremely high definition (1 MHz) analog-to-digital audio recording setup.
+When played back at 30fps, total time is ~45 minutes.

 1. Julien Maire, [*Double-Face* and *Ordonner*](http://julienmaire.ideenshop.net/project3.shtml)
   * French new-media artist Julien Maire plays fun on the concept of slow-motion cinema in these elaborately conceived simulacra, which are not actually presented in slow-motion.
 In one live performance (*Ordonner*), he heaves "heavy-looking" cardboard boxes which are in reality filled with helium balloons; their slow, gentle tumble through the air is a near-perfect imitation of slowmo video.
 In Maire's *Double-Face* performance, a coin tossed in the air tumbles ever more slowly until it eventually comes to a rest in mid-air; in fact, the coin is controlled by a mechatronic suspension system with nearly invisible guy-wires.
   * [*Double-Face* ](http://julienmaire.ideenshop.net/mov/df_perf.mov) (Quicktime)